Carl Pei

-Carl Pei Yu (裴宇 (Péi Yǔ); born September 11, 1989) is a Chinese–Swedish entrepreneur.
-He co-founded OnePlus along with Pete Lau, in 2013 and was the director of OnePlus Global.
-He left the firm in October 2020 to start a new hardware venture, called Nothing.
+Carl Pei Yu (裴宇 (Péi Yǔ); born 11 September 1989) is a Swedish entrepreneur.
+He co-founded OnePlus along with Pete Lau in 2013 and was the director of OnePlus Global.
+He left the firm in October 2020 and founded Nothing, where he is CEO.

 Early life

 Pei was born in 1989 in Beijing, China; his family soon moved to the United States, and then to Sweden, where Pei grew up.
 He pursued a Bachelor of Science degree in 2008 at the Stockholm School of Economics, but he dropped out in 2011 to work full-time in the Chinese smartphone industry.

 Career

 Pei interned at Nokia in 2010, and he worked at the company for three months.
 After Nokia, the fan website Pei had created about Meizu had caught the attention of that company's Hong Kong branch, and Pei started working in Meizu's marketing team in 2011.

-In November, he joined Oppo as its international markets manager, where he worked directly under Pete Lau.
+In November 2012, he joined Oppo as its international markets manager, where he worked directly under Pete Lau.